 CEQ(x,y) operates in constant-time and returns true if x equals y and false otherwise.

-All operations shall be done in constant-time.
+All operations in the SSWU algorithm shall be done in constant-time.

 Note—For curves based on a prime, p, such that p = 3 mod 4 the square root can be implemented with a single modular exponentiation of (p+1)/4, that is sqrt(w) = w(p+1)/4 modulo p.